emmmagao/INDE-577-Maching-Learning/Supervised Learning/Gradient Descent/README.md

 ## Dataset
 I will use Breast Cancer Wisconsin (Prognostic) dataset for this project
 ## Task
-In this project, I will write the gradient descent for logistic regression to find the classification of cancers
+In this project, I will write the gradient descent from scratch for logistic regression to find the classification of cancers